Lamarckism: The Theory of Acquired Characteristics

 Darwinism: Evolution by Natural Selection

 Example: In a drought, birds with slightly stronger beaks can crack hard seeds that others can't.
-They survive and pass those traits on.
+They survive and pass that trait on.
+Over time, more birds in the population have strong beaks.

 Key points of Darwin's theory: